aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-apache-poi/code-comparison-aspose-words-apache-poi/_index.md

 ﻿---
-title: Code Comparison for Common Features in Aspose.Words and Apache POI - HWPF and XWPF – Aspose.Words for Java
+title: Code Comparison for Common Features in Aspose.Words and Apache POI - HWPF and XWPF
+second_title: Aspose.Words for Java
 articleTitle: Code Comparison for Common Features in Aspose.Words and Apache POI - HWPF and XWPF
 linktitle: Code Comparison for Common Features in Aspose.Words and Apache POI - HWPF and XWPF
 description: "Take a look at code comparison of some features implemented in Aspose.Words for Java and Apache POI."